 "Stern face."
 Jess teases.

-"Look, I went out on a limb for you..."
-Rory follows Jess down the steps. "..trying to get my mom to give you the benefit of the doubt.
-Okay?
+"Look, I went out on a limb for you trying to get my mom to give you the benefit of the doubt, okay?
 So, I don't think it would hurt you to try to be nice."

 "What do you mean 'so?'"

-"Because she's your mom or Luke's friend doesn't mean I have to get along with her."
+"Because she's your mom or Luke's fiend doesn't mean I have to get along with her."
+Jess says.

 "Jess, my mother is a great person.
 She's also my best friend in the world.
-So if you about me or Lauren at all, you will consider that and be mildly polite to her."
+So, if you care about me or Lauren at all, you would consider that and be mildly polite to her."

-"What makes you think I care about you?"
+"What makes you think I care about you or Lauren?"
+He asks.

-"I don't mean care, like 'care.'
-I mean if you like me or my sister at all...not 'like,' like."
-Rory stutters making Jess smile.
+"I don't mean care, like care.
+I mean, if you like me or my sister at all-not like, like."
+Roy stutters making Jess smile.
 "I just meant that if you think of me remotely as the sort of person that you could occasionally stand to talk to then you will try to get along with my mom."
-Jess just stares at her, making Rory even more annoyed.
+Jess continues to look at Rory with a smirk on his face, only causing her to get even more annoyed than she already was.
 "You care about Lauren!"
-She finally yells, growing very frustrated with herself and Jess.

 "You're welcome.
 I should probably get to work."

 "Right.
 Sorry.
 Go ahead."
-Rory turns back around and goes into the house, leaving Jess outside to get started on the gutters.
+Rory goes back into the house letting Jess get to work on the gutters.

-Rory sits down next to him.
-"Now, here's a copy of Rilke's Letters to a Young Poet which I already have, but in hardback.
+"Now, here's a copy of Rilke's Letter to a Young Poet, which I already have, but in hardback.
 This is paperback.
 It fits perfectly in a coat pocket, and it's only $1.
 I'm torn.
 Opinions?"

 "You sure you don't want to look?
 They have great stuff."